MasteringPinia/mastering-pinia--code/src/exercises/2.7-gradient-generator/instructions.md

 ## 🎯 Goals

+- Inside of the `GradientGenerator` store:
   - Store the different colors of the gradient in an array named `colors`
+  - Add an `angle` property to the store so the user can control the angle of the gradient
-- Generate the CSS gradient using the array
+  - Generate the CSS gradient using the colors and the angle
+  - Create a function that allows adding a new color to the gradient
+  - Create a function that allows removing a color from the gradient
+    - (The user should not be able to remove a color if there are only two colors left)
+  - Create a function to randomize the array
+  - Create a funciton to reset the colors
+- Use the `GradientGenerator` in the component to:
-- Apply that gradient as a `background-image` property to the `.gradient-preview` element
+  - Apply the gradient as a `background-image` property to the `.gradient-preview` element
   - Allow changing the color using the `<input type="color">` element (a native color picker)
-- Create a function that allows adding a new color to the gradient
-- Allow removing colors from the gradient
-  - The user should not be able to remove a color if there are only two colors left
-- Add an `angle` property to the store so the user can control the angle of the gradient
   - Display the preview of the CSS code for the gradient
+  - Hookup the UI buttons to the proper store functions
   - Add a button that allows the user to copy it to the clipboard
+    - 💡HINT: VueUse is installed and exposes a useClipboard composable

 ## 💪 Extra goals